avestura/avestura.github.io/_includes/skills/programming/csharp.md

 - C# and .NET coding conventions
 - Socket Programming, Networking, Multithreading...

-I have more than 3 years of professional experience in C# and .NET.
-I work on lots of Desktop projects and I have experience in Web Development, Game Programming, and IoT development with C#.
+I work on lots of Web and Desktop projects and I have experience in Game Programming and IoT development with C# as well.

 Check out [my C# projects and contributions](https://github.com/0xaryan?utf8=%E2%9C%93&tab=repositories&q=&type=&language=c%23) in GitHub.